Upgrading the Docker NGINX-based image¶

 -

-Proceed to Wallarm Console → Settings → API Tokens and generate a token with the Deploy role.
+Proceed to Wallarm Console → Settings → API Tokens and generate a token with the Node deployment/Deployment usage type.

 -